Sadiq Khan

-Born in Tooting, South London, to a British Pakistani family, Khan earned a law degree from the University of North London.
+Born in London into a Pakistani family, Khan earned a law degree from the University of North London.
 He subsequently worked as a solicitor specialising in human rights issues and chaired the Liberty advocacy group for three years.
 Joining the Labour Party, Khan was a councillor for the London Borough of Wandsworth from 1994 to 2006 before being elected MP for Tooting at the 2005 general election.
 He was openly critical of several policies of Labour Prime Minister Tony Blair, including the 2003 invasion of Iraq and new anti-terror legislation.
 Under Blair's successor Gordon Brown, Khan was appointed Parliamentary Under-Secretary of State for Communities and Local Government in 2008, later becoming Minister of State for Transport.
 A key ally of the next Labour leader, Ed Miliband, he served in Miliband's Shadow Cabinet as Shadow Secretary of State for Justice, Shadow Lord Chancellor and Shadow Minister for London.

 Khan was elected Mayor of London at the 2016 mayoral election, defeating the Conservative candidate Zac Goldsmith, and resigned as an MP.
-As Mayor, he implemented the Hopper fare for unlimited bus and tram journeys for an hour, increased the cost and the area covered by the London congestion charge, and introduced new charges (the ULEZ and the T-Charge) for older and more polluting vehicles driving in the city.
+As Mayor, he implemented the Hopper fare for unlimited bus and tram journeys for an hour, increased the cost and the area covered by the London congestion charge, and introduced new charges (the T-Charge and the ULEZ) for older and more polluting vehicles driving in the city.
 He also backed expansion at London City Airport and Gatwick Airport.
-He was a vocal supporter of the unsuccessful Britain Stronger in Europe and People's Vote campaigns for the UK to remain in the European Union, and attracted international attention for his Twitter arguments with United States President Donald Trump.
+He was a vocal supporter of the unsuccessful Britain Stronger in Europe and People's Vote campaigns for the UK to remain in the European Union.
 Khan established the Commission for Diversity in the Public Realm following the 2020 George Floyd protests.
 Although Khan initially froze some Transport for London (TfL) fares, he has implemented transport fare rises since 2021 in return for a £1.6 billion bailout from the UK Government during the COVID-19 pandemic, and also lobbied the government to introduce public health restrictions on several occasions throughout the pandemic.
-He was re-elected as Mayor in May 2021.
+He was re-elected as Mayor in both 2021 and 2024, being the first London mayor to win a third term.

-He was included in the 2018 Time 100 list of most influential people in the world.
-Khan has been praised for making London's transport more accessible and reducing the number of polluting vehicles in central London.
+Khan is the only mayor of London to have been awarded a knighthood.
+His policies as Mayor have resulted in making London's transport more accessible and reducing the number of polluting vehicles in central London.
+Conversely, his tenure has seen rising levels of gun and knife crimes in the city.